pdxdave/data_structures_algo_1/README.md

 ### in-place vs out-of-place algorithms.

-- in-place: In general these create create additional variales that are 0(1) space.
+- in-place: In general these create additional variales that are 0(1) space.
 The do have side effects though.
 Only use them if you are space constrained.
 ```

 def test_me(num_list):